 4. Advises the senior administration regarding the general condition and cleanliness of University grounds by conducting regular inspections, reviewing condition reports from supervisors, and submitting appropriate reports and documents to the Director of Facilities Management.

-5. Reduces the likelihood of injury to or unsafe practices by grounds employees by informing personnel of safety information regarding supplies and equipment, making that information available to all employees through posting on bulletin boards, and maintaining a file of all publications and bulletins regarding safety information.
+5. Informs personnel of safety information regarding supplies and equipment, making that information available to all employees and maintaining a file of all publications and bulletins regarding safety information.

-6. Recommends the acquisition of contract services to senior administrators by writing and/or reviewing the specifications for the contract work to be performed, analyzing estimates from reputable vendors, and determining (in conjunction with the Purchasing Officer) the lowest/best bid.
+7. Recommends the acquisition of contract services to senior administrators by writing and/or reviewing the specifications for the contract work to be performed, analyzing estimates from reputable vendors, and determining (in conjunction with the Procurement Officer) the lowest/best bid.

-10. Develops an effective staff by hiring qualified applicants, training employees to standards, supervising the performance of departmental tasks, evaluating employee performance, and directing corrective measures to be taken when necessary, and planning professional development of Grounds Services personnel.
+11. Develops an effective staff by hiring qualified applicants, training employees to standards, supervising the performance of departmental tasks, evaluating employee performance, directing corrective measures to be taken when necessary, and planning professional development of Grounds Services personnel.

-12. Assures compliance with University rules and policies regarding employee conduct by advising grounds personnel of the University's rules and policies on employee conduct, providing positive progressive discipline in accordance with University policy to include verbal warnings and written reprimands for violations, and recommending termination of employment to the Director of Facilities Management informed of disciplinary actions, and seeking approvals throughout the processes as appropriate.
+13. Assures compliance with University rules and policies regarding employee conduct by advising and counseling grounds personnel regarding the University's rules and policies on employee conduct, providing positive progressive discipline in accordance with University policy to include verbal warnings and written reprimands, recommending termination of employment, keeping the Director of Facilities Management informed of disciplinary actions, and seeking approvals throughout the processes as appropriate.